Khushi-Balia/le-transpiler/README.md

 - Code generation
 ----
 ## implementation details of transpiler
--Lexal Analysis by using flex (process known as lexing)
+- Lexal Analysis by using flex (process known as lexing)
 - syntax analysis by using bison (process known as parsing )
 - AST(Abstract  Syntax Tree)
 - code generation